 Even though it might be tempting to do so, don’t stay in bed or sit on your sofa during a zoom class.
 Instead, find a quiet place in your flat or house that allows you to focus on class (and that has a decent WiFi connection), and make it your consistent place for learning.
 If you’re struggling to stay motivated at home, I recommend going to your university or local library (only if possible, of course!).

 2. Eliminate Distractions

 Saying something during an online class may feel daunting when all you see are giant heads staring at you up close.
 But if you want to say something or have a question, just do it!
-You’re definitely not the only one feeling uncomfortable talking to your laptop 😉 Also, avoid looking too much at yourself as it can make you feel more insecure (also remember that in a real class you can’t look at yourself either).
-If you don’t feel comfortable enough to speak up or it’s just not possible, you can use reactions to engage with your class.
+You’re definitely not the only one feeling uncomfortable talking to your laptop 😉 Also, avoid looking at yourself as it can make you feel more insecure (remember that in a real class you can’t look at yourself either).
+If you don’t feel comfortable enough to speak or it’s just not possible, you can use reactions to engage with your class.
 On Zoom, non-verbal reactions include: raise hand, clap, yes, no, go slower, and go faster.
 You can also use the chat to ask something or comment on what’s been said.

 4. Take Breaks Between Classes

 If you’re feeling exhausted after a long day of online classes, you’re definitely not alone.
 “Zoom fatigue” is a real thing.
 Being on a video conference requires a lot more focus than a face-to-face chat.
 The reason for this is that when we see a person only inside a small rectangle, we need to work harder to process non-verbal cues like facial expression, gestures or the tone of the voice.
 Therefore, it’s more important than ever to take regular breaks.
 Leave your desk, walk around or stretch, get yourself a cup of coffee, and disconnect for a moment.
 Give your brain a break whenever possible.